Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 We have diaries that are open for a reason: if possible, check to see that the person’s diary is open before calling or message to ask if they have time to chat at some point and ask what time works for them.

-##**MEETINGS**
+## **MEETINGS**

--Where possible, send your meeting request at least 1 day in advance
+- Where possible, send your meeting request at least 1 day in advance

--Avoid double booking - everyone’s calendars are visible for this reason
+- Avoid double booking - everyone’s calendars are visible for this reason

--Respond to calendar invites as soon as you see them, so that others can plan their time effectively
+- Respond to calendar invites as soon as you see them, so that others can plan their time effectively

--If you responded “yes” but something changes e.g. no electricity, let the meeting host know in advance that you can’t make it (and explain why)
+- If you responded “yes” but something changes e.g. no electricity, let the meeting host know in advance that you can’t make it (and explain why)

--Check your calendar the night before or early in the morning to be able to plan your day effectively
+- Check your calendar the night before or early in the morning to be able to plan your day effectively

--PREP for every meeting!
+- PREP for every meeting!
 If anything is sent to you in advance, go through it.
 If you know that the meeting will use some sort of tech e.g. Mural then make sure you have access etc.

--Ensure you have a working microphone so that you can join in on the discussion
+- Ensure you have a working microphone so that you can join in on the discussion

 **A word on your professional “brand”:**

--Out of sight, out of mind: if you’re wanting to accelerate your career, you need to be noticed.
+- Out of sight, out of mind: if you’re wanting to accelerate your career, you need to be noticed.
 One way of doing this is by focusing on the fact that you are a professional brand.
 If you want to build your brand as someone who is a competent team player - then participate in the meetings you’re in!

--If you can, turn your camera on: there are plenty of studies that say people trust you more when they can see you!
+- If you can, turn your camera on: there are plenty of studies that say people trust you more when they can see you!

 **Daily stand-ups:**

--Stand-ups are an important tool for us to communicate and coordinate.
+- Stand-ups are an important tool for us to communicate and coordinate.
 To have effective stand ups, it’s a good idea to:

--Prepare for your stand-up in advance, by the time you get to stand-up you should have a rough plan for your day prepared
+- Prepare for your stand-up in advance, by the time you get to stand-up you should have a rough plan for your day prepared

 Communicate what you need:

--Reviews
+- Reviews

--Help
+- Help

--Blockers
+- Blockers

 Communicate and take note of your colleagues’ plans